thomaspaulmann/EmojiTimeFormatter/README.md

 print("It's \(date).")
 ```

-Note: Actually it's not a date, it's a time relative to to 00:00:00 UTC on 1 January 1970.
+Note: Actually it's not a date, it's a time relative to 00:00:00 UTC on 1 January 1970.

 ## License